barvian/thesis/index.md

 ~~~

 These frameworks were already discussed in the background section.
 Without specifying a version number, CocoaPods uses the latest version of each pod when installing or updating dependencies.
 This had the potential to quickly break the application if a pod released an update with API changes, but due to the short development cycle and continuous updates to the Swift language itself, I found it beneficial to stay on the latest version of each dependency.

+##### Async

+I didn't up using Async nearly as much as I anticipated.
+In fact, I only used its timeout API in some of the relaxation exercises to hide the instruction prompts after a fixed delay.
+If it were a larger library I'd consider removing it for file size reasons, but since it's nicely contained in a single `.swift` file I don't think this is an issue.
+It's certainly an improvement over the Grand Central Dispatch API, in any case.

+##### SDCloudUserDefaults

+Though I only save two pieces of user data in this application - whether the user has seen the welcome tutorial and their previously viewed scene in the Calming Scene relaxation exercise - this library was absolutely painless to incorporate into the application, especially with Swift's extension system discussed below.
+If nothing else, it guarantees that a user with iCloud enabled won't view the welcome tutorial more than once, and that's reason enough to include such a small library in my opinion.

+##### Realm

+I hardly used Realm to its full extent, only relying on it to persistently store one model of data and only querying the database from one controller, but I was thoroughly impressed with its ease of use.
+I have no experience with Core Data, so I won't bother to compare its API with Realm's, but judging from what I've read in Apple documentation it undoubtedly takes some time to familiarize oneself with Core Data enough to comfortably incorporate it into a project.
+With Realm, on the other hand, I was able to create and query a model within minutes of installing the CocoaPod.

+##### SSDynamicText

+Simply put, nearly every label in this application is either a `SSDynamicLabel` or `SSDynamicTextView`.
+This library made Dynamic Text incorporation absolutely trivial, and I never had to adjust my code to account for text size adjustments.
+In nearly every case it was simply a matter of using the appropriate `SSDynamicText` subclass instead of the built-in Cocoa equivalent.

+##### UIImage+Additions

+This library was invaluable for tinting most of the user interface-related images in the application.
+In early versions of the application, for example, I included different gradient images for the light blue background on the Learn tab, the blue background on the Relax tab, and the green background on the Reflect tab.
+With this library, I was able to ship one version of each image and tint it appropriately before displaying it.
+This not only saved countless hours slicing and exporting various versions of the same image, but also saved on file size (resulting from fewer images) and ensured each image was the exact same (besides tint color).

 #### Extensions